glennbech/aws_exam_crams/DevOps Pro DOP-C02.md

   * **Misconception:** “SSM Inventory can track resources without tags.”
   * **Clarification:** Inventory only reports installed software/config on managed instances.
 AWS Config is needed for resource configurations and tag compliance.

+* **CodeGuru Reviewer Limitations:**
+  * Analyzes code quality; it does not provide target tracking for custom metrics.

 ---